Natalie Hopwood

 - Thesis title: Ormar, dvergar, haugbúar: A comparative study of dragons, dwarfs, and the undead in Old Norse literature

-- Supervisors: Dr Catherine Batt, Dr Alaric Hall
+- Supervisors: Dr Catherine Batt, Dr N. Kivilcim Yavuz

 Profile

-I am a PhD candidate in the School of English researching the use of monstrosity in Old Norse sagas, working with examples of dragons, dwarfs, and the undead.
+I am a PhD candidate in the School of English researching encounters with the monstrous (dragons, dwarfs, and the undead) as points of intertextuality and hypertextuality in Old Norse legendary and romance sagas.
 My previous research includes an overview of the figure of the Old Norse dragon in my undergraduate MA in Medieval History at the University of St Andrews and an analysis of the undead episodes of Eyrbyggja saga in my MPhil in Anglo-Saxon, Norse and Celtic at the University of Cambridge.
-My research focus is on Old Norse literature, the supernatural occurrences therein, and cultural desires that drive encounters between heroes and monsters.
-I also work on the cultural reception of Old Norse mythology in modern fiction, with a specific focus on comic books and associated adaptations.
-This has included the works of Neil Gaiman, Roy Thomas, Al Ewing, and Jack Kirby.
+My research focus is on Old Norse literature, cultural interests that drive how encounters between heroes and monsters are constructed within the sagas, and the relationship between saga motifs and shared themes as evidence for the possibility of a medieval Icelandic “popular culture”.
+I also work on the cultural reception of Old Norse mythology in modern fiction, with a specific focus on comic books and associated adaptations (especially the works of Jack Kirby).

 Research interests